claytonkb/sbc/README.md

 approach "stochastic bitstream computing."
 There is also a form of computing termed "bitstream computing" which does not necessarily utilize stochasticity.

-This repository contains [logisim](http://www.cburch.com/logisim/) files.
+This repository contains [Logisim](http://www.cburch.com/logisim/) files.

 ![Logisim](img/logisim_screenshot.png)

-You can run logisim on Windows or Linux systems by installing a Java runtime.
+You can run Logisim on Windows or Linux systems by installing a Java runtime.
 Download and run the Logisim installer for your OS and everything should just work.
 Unfortunately, Logisim is no longer being maintained so if you have an issue, there may be no solution.
 In the future, I plan to port to Verilog so